Addison Airport Toll Tunnel: Construction

 In 1991, the Texas Turnpike Authority (NTTA's predecessor) conducted a preliminary study for a tunnel connecting the segments.
 The study proposed a 75¢ toll and predicted that such a toll would raise $4.7 million per year.
 Dallas County voters approved $3 million in bonds to purchase the right-of-way, but the project did not proceed further due to high costs.

 In 1995, the project was revisited and approved.
 The tunnel was budgeted at $26.8 million, and the planned toll rate was reduced to 50¢.
 Tunneling work began in September 1997, with a large roadheader, nicknamed "Big Mike", used to cut through the Austin Chalk under the airport.
 The tunnel was completed and opened to the public on February 18, 1999.
 Within a year, daily traffic through the tunnel exceeded 10,000 vehicles.

-In 2007, NTTA announced the removal of its toll booths (both manned and coin-operated) at all of its facilities by 2010 in favor of a pay-by-mail system.
+In 2007, NTTA announced the removal of its toll booths (both staffed and coin-operated) at all of its facilities by 2010 in favor of a pay-by-mail system.
 AATT's toll booths were removed in 2009.